subhmsingha1921/django-pocketstack/README.md

-Please follow the steps defined below to run this project successfully
+Please follow the steps below to run this project successfully